KU creates new office to expand research in national defense, partnerships with Department of Defense

 KU also had a big announcement in the space last year when it received $22 million in federal funding to create a new national security research center on KU’s West Campus.
 KU leaders have said that center likely will be a home for researchers ranging from cybersecurity to radar technology to artificial intelligence.

 The center will be built on KU’s West Campus, which is north and west of 23rd and Iowa streets, as part of the KU Innovation Park development.
-Innovation Park currently has three buildings that house largely startup technology companies, and plans call for this new 80,000-square-foot center will be constructed near those buildings.
+Innovation Park currently has three buildings that house largely startup technology companies, and plans call for this new 80,000-square-foot center to be constructed near those buildings.

 The building is expected to add about 250 jobs at the park initially, but the development is projected to spur interest from companies that want to be close to national security researchers and students.